 How are addresses assigned?

 McClain County 9-1-1 assigns address for all residences within the unincorporated boundary of McClain County, as well as several of the smaller communities within the county.
 We do not assign addresses for those within the Newcastle, Blanchard, Purcell, or Goldsby city/town limits.
-To determine whether you should contact 9-1-1 or another city for an address, please consult the Address Map.
+To determine whether you should contact 9-1-1 or another city for an address, please consult our County Map.

 The McClain County 9-1-1 addressing policy requires a road to be given a name if there are more than three residences, businesses, or industries accessing the same road, regardless of the length.
 Road names cannot be duplicated throughout the county, and will not be named for individuals in order to avoid confusion.